 The developing trend is for us to ‘detox’ at least annually to prevent the body from building up in toxins and placing pressure on our organs, especially the liver, gallbladder and the intestinal tract.

 I love this development.
 It is based on the premise that there is silent inflammation in our bodies that is the primary cause of disease and death.
 The Mediterranean diet has been popular for some time and is a good place to start with reducing inflammation.
 Silent inflammation is as it sounds – it is the oxidation that is occurring in our cells due to the harmful foods and substances that we are putting into our bodies.
 The other kind of visible inflammation such as that from an injury is different and serves a purpose in the healing process of that injury.
 Whereas, silent inflammation is something that quietly erodes our health.
 There are guidelines for eating a low inflammatory diet.
 Dr. Andrew Weil is a champion of the anti-inflammatory diet, and his website: http://www.drweil.com/drw/u/ART02012/anti-inflammatory-diet is a great place to learn about this way of eating.

 Trend 5: Meditation

 There are retreats for meditation and this is a great way to start.
 One of the most recent health revolutions is around mental health.
-Stress, anxiety and mood disorders are very common and meditation and breathing are all age old traditions that are coming alive today to help those conditions.
+Stress, anxiety, and mood disorders are very common and meditation and breathing are all age-old traditions that are coming alive today to help those conditions.
 Again, each of us is different.
-Experiment with different types or meditation styles, and know that mindset and our mental health is a very important part of our overall health.
+Experiment with different types of meditation styles, and know that mindset and our mental health is a very important part of our overall health.
 Both our mind’s and physical health is connected, and each impacts on the other in a positive or negative way.